Here is a link to my audio podcast “Nugget Man.”

 The chicken nugget began with devising a way to separate chicken meat from the bones.
 Dr. Baker did this by adapting a machine used for de-boning beef.
 “That was very important for new chicken products,” Jackie explained.

-Once a way was found to make breading stick to pieces of chicken, the chicken nugget was born.
+Once a way was found to make the breading stick to pieces of chicken, the chicken nugget was born.
 “Originally, it was thigh meat,” Jackie said, “but that’s changed over the years.”
 In the 1980s, McDonald’s adopted this idea to come up with their version: the Chicken McNugget.

 Other products — more than 50 of them in all — soon followed.
 Dr. Baker, along with his team of graduate students and technicians, came up with inventions like chicken hot dogs, chicken bologna, chicken ham, chicken pastrami and ground chicken.
-His work also included items that incorporated turkey and eggs.

 The key to this barbecue chicken is the sauce used for basting along with a specially designed outdoor barbecue and double rack that made turning large numbers of halved chicken easy.